 But first: what do we mean by engagement in healthcare?

-It’s no secret that the term “consumer engagement” can mean different things to different people.
+It’s no secret that the term “consumer engagement can mean different things to different people.
+(One of the top searches we see is “Member Engagement Health Plans.”)
 For this exercise, we believe it is an all-encompassing phrase that represents the interactions between organizations and individuals that, when optimized, can build trusted relationships with those they serve.
 Those interactions might have significantly diverse immediate goals (closing a serious gap in care, transitioning a prescription to mail order), but they all occur through personal connections and typically in conversations over multiple channels.
 And they all generate an emotion, whether anyone realizes it or not.
 It’s something modern retailers have harnessed and continue to refine with outstanding results.